UCAS code: F303

 Guidelines about the use of calculators along with details of the syllabus and links to supporting materials which candidates are encouraged to look at for preparation are available on the PAT page.

 You do not need to submit any written work when you apply for this course.

 What are tutors looking for?

-For more detail on the selection criteria for this course, please see the Physics website.
+Visit the Physics website for more detail on the selection criteria for this course.